jcollard/VibeDC/GDD/CharacterCreation/CharacterCreationFeatureOverview.md

 **Character Creation Process:**
 1. Player inputs name, sprite, starting class
-2. Query `UnitClass` registry for class base stats
-3. Query class for starting equipment IDs
+2. Look up class-specific data from a config/data file or hardcoded defaults
-4. Generate full `PartyMemberDefinition` with:
+3. Generate full `PartyMemberDefinition` with:
-   - Class base stats
+   - Base stats appropriate for the selected class
-   - Starting equipment from class
+   - Starting equipment IDs from class configuration
-   - Default abilities from class (if any)
+   - Default abilities from class configuration (if any)
    - totalExperience: 0
    - All other fields initialized to defaults
-5. Store in guild roster with full definition
+4. Store in guild roster with full definition

+**Note**: UnitClass currently only stores `modifiers` (stat adjustments) and `learnableAbilities`, not base stats or starting equipment.
+The character creation system will need to define base stats per class, likely in a separate configuration file or data structure.
+Alternatively, `UnitClass` could be extended to include:
+- Base stats for each class
+- Starting equipment IDs
+- Default abilities for new characters

 ### 4. Party Member Display